 Your genes are unique to you.
 You and a family member may respond or react differently to the same medication.
 The GeneSight test uses your genetic information to provide options for your doctor.

-If you have struggled with depression medication, your genes may be a contributing factor.
+If you have struggled with medication, your genes may be a contributing factor.
 With the GeneSight test, your genetic makeup can provide clinicians with insight into how you may metabolize or respond to certain medications commonly prescribed to treat depression, anxiety, ADHD and other psychiatric conditions.

 The GeneSight test must be ordered by your doctor or nurse practitioner.
 The test is a simple cheek swab taken in your health care provider’s office or in the convenience of your home.